Buell, Missouri

-Buell is an unincorporated community in northern Montgomery County, Missouri, United States.
-It is located approximately five miles northeast of Montgomery City on Route 161.
+Buell is an unincorporated community and census-designated place in northern Montgomery County, Missouri, United States.
+As of the 2020 census, the population was 25.
+It is located 7 mi northeast of Montgomery City on Route 161.

+History

 Buell was platted in 1903, and named after Buell Hensley, a local businessman.
 A post office called Buell was established in 1904, and remained in operation until 1978.

+Geography

+According to the U.S. Census Bureau, the Buell CDP has a total area of 0.09 sqmi, of which 0.001 sqmi, or 1.12%, are water.
+The community is on a slope which drains north toward Elkhorn Creek, part of the Cuivre River watershed which flows east to the Mississippi River.

 Demographics

+Education

+It is in the Montgomery County R-II School District.